ortus-boxlang/boxlang-docs/language/components/interfaces.md

 # Interfaces

-Interfaces are a type of component that have a set of signatures for specific functions and in some of the latest versions of Lucee and Adobe Boxlang it can even have some implemented functions.
+Interfaces are a type of component that have a set of signatures for specific functions and in some of the latest versions of Lucee and Adobe BoxLang it can even have some implemented functions.
 You can basically call an interface a signature map for the type of components you want to create.
 In statically typed languages, they make a lot of sense since they can allow you to add/modify behavior of classes that the compiler can understand on how to link and compile.
 In a dynamic language, where functions can mutate or even be removed or injected at runtime, interfaces don't make soooo much sense.
 However, interfaces are a great way to provide documented signatures for developers to follow.

 ![](../../.gitbook/assets/interfaces-vs-abstract-classes-1.png)